After School Arrangements|

-1. Any changes in bus transportation (such as riding a bus other than the regularly assigned bus) will require a note signed by the parent and presented to the teacher on the day the
+1. Any changes in bus transportation (such as riding a bus other than the regularly assigned bus) will require a note signed by the parent and presented to the teacher on the day the change is needed.

 2. Parents who pick up children from school should send a written statement to the teacher at the beginning of the school year.
 All children should be picked up by 4:00 P.M.
 Please phone the school office only in case of an emergency.

 3. If a child needs to go to a regularly scheduled daycare facility, scouting program, etc., after school hours, the parent is required to send a written notification to the teacher.
 The teacher needs to know by what means each student is to go home, and if this is to change, a written note should be sent to the teacher.
 If your child will not be riding his/her daycare van, please notify the daycare center.

 4. If your child is to go home with a classmate after school, both the hosting and visiting students must bring notes from their parents indicating the planned visit and transportation plans.
 Both students are to report to the school office on the morning of the planned visit with their notes.